marionline/wp-itheora/readme.txt

 * Add tag modification features
 * Add Create playlist option
 * Add send file and list file on "data" directory (in future list file on amazon s3)

+== FIX ==
+* Resolve bug to fix: error when I give only the filename of a video without extension.
+Now work for me.